Fraud Blocker Psychometric Testing Services - ECCSA

 Psychometric Testing Meaning:

-Psychological assessments are strictly controlled in South Africa, and only registered practitioners with the Health Professions Council of South Africa (HPCSA) are allowed to conduct, interpret and provide feedback on the results of these assessments.
+Psychological tests are strictly controlled in South Africa, and only registered practitioners with the Health Professions Council of South Africa (HPCSA) are allowed to conduct, interpret and provide feedback on the results of these assessments.

 Different Types of Psychometric Tests